prodigy234/Brent-Superstore-Advanced-Sales-Analytics-Dashboard/README.md

 A fully interactive and data-rich **Sales Analytics Dashboard** built using **Python** and **Streamlit**, with exportable KPIs and business insights for strategic decision-making.

+---

-This Sales Analytics Dashboard for Brent Superstore can be accessed live on streamlit [Here](https://brent-superstore-sales-analytics.streamlit.app/)
+This Sales Analytics Dashboard which I developed for Brent Superstore can be accessed live on streamlit [Here](https://brent-superstore-sales-analytics.streamlit.app/)

 ---